ashishsubedi/TML25_A4_27/README.md

 Across the ten images, Grad-CAM and Ablation-CAM consistently produce more focused and informative heatmaps than Score-CAM.
 In many instances, Score-CAM either fails to highlight the object of interest or produces a very diffuse or minimal activation map, suggesting it may be less effective in these specific cases.
 Grad-CAM and Ablation-CAM tend to generate similar heatmaps, often highlighting the core features of the objects, though with slight variations in focus and extent.

-- **Image 0: West Highland White Terrier**: The model correctly predicts the class.
-Both Grad-CAM and Ablation-CAM successfully highlight the dog's face and body, which are the key features for identification.
+- **Image 0: West Highland White Terrier**: Both Grad-CAM and Ablation-CAM successfully highlight the dog's face and body, which are the key features for identification.
 In contrast, Score-CAM completely fails, showing no activation on the dog itself, indicating a failure to localize the object of interest.

-- **Image 1: American Coot**: All three methods correspond to a correct prediction.
-Grad-CAM and Ablation-CAM generate strong, focused heatmaps centered on the coot.
+- **Image 1: American Coot**: Grad-CAM and Ablation-CAM generate strong, focused heatmaps centered on the coot.
 Score-CAM, while correctly locating the bird, produces a much weaker and less distinct activation map, showing only a faint highlight.

-- **Image 2: Racer (Car)**: The prediction is correct.
-Grad-CAM and Ablation-CAM both effectively highlight large, representative parts of the car.
+- **Image 2: Sports Car**: Grad-CAM and Ablation-CAM both effectively highlight large, representative parts of the car.
 Score-CAM, however, only activates on a small, specific area (the rear wheel and a portion of the door), failing to capture the entire object as the basis for the prediction.

-- **Image 3: Flamingo**: The "flamingo" class is correctly identified.
-Grad-CAM and Ablation-CAM produce very similar and accurate heatmaps that cover the cluster of flamingos.
+- **Image 3: Flamingo**: Grad-CAM and Ablation-CAM produce very similar and accurate heatmaps that cover the cluster of flamingos.
 Score-CAM again underperforms, showing only a very faint and scattered activation over the birds.

-- **Image 4: Kite (Mislabeled as Hip)**: This is a case of misclassification, as the image of magnolia flowers is predicted as "hip."
-Interestingly, Grad-CAM and Ablation-CAM focus their attention on the central flower bud, which the model likely found to be the most "hip-like" feature.
+- **Image 4: Kite**: This is a case of misclassification, as the image is predicted as "spoonbill."
+Interestingly, Grad-CAM and Ablation-CAM focus their attention on the central flower bud.
 Score-CAM's heatmap is displaced, focusing on a different flower to the right, which suggests it may be interpreting the model's reasoning differently and less accurately.

-- **Image 5: Goldfish**: For the correctly predicted "goldfish," Grad-CAM and Ablation-CAM produce nearly identical, well-focused heatmaps on the fish's body.
+- **Image 5: Goldfish**: For the  goldfish, Grad-CAM and Ablation-CAM produce nearly identical, well-focused heatmaps on the fish's body.
 Score-CAM once again fails to produce any meaningful activation, leaving the object entirely unmarked.

 - **Image 6: Tiger Shark**: The prediction is accurate.
 Grad-CAM and Ablation-CAM generate strong and clear heatmaps over the main body of the shark.
 Similar to other examples, Score-CAM fails to highlight the shark, demonstrating its inconsistency.

-- **Image 7: Vulture**: In this image, correctly classified as "vulture," the objects are two sculptures on a roof.
-Grad-CAM and Ablation-CAM correctly highlight the sculptures.
+- **Image 7: Vulture**: In this image, Grad-CAM and Ablation-CAM correctly highlights.
 Score-CAM, true to its pattern in this set, shows no activation.

-- **Image 8: Common Iguana**: The model correctly identifies the "common iguana."
-The heatmaps from Grad-CAM and Ablation-CAM are tightly focused on the iguana's head and crest, which are distinguishing features.
+- **Image 8: Common Iguana**: The heatmaps from Grad-CAM and Ablation-CAM are tightly focused on the iguana's head and crest, which are distinguishing features.
 Score-CAM produces a puzzling result, with a small, intense activation spot on the background above the iguana, completely missing the subject.

 - **Image 9: Orange**: For the correctly identified "orange," Grad-CAM and Ablation-CAM provide excellent localization, highlighting the flesh of the cut orange.
 As with many of the other images, Score-CAM fails to produce a visible heatmap.

 ### Conclusion

-Based on this set of images, Grad-CAM and Ablation-CAM are shown to be significantly more reliable and effective than Score-CAM for visualizing the model's predictions.
-Both methods consistently produce clear and accurate heatmaps that localize the object of interest, even in cases of misclassification where they highlight the feature that likely confused the model.

-Score-CAM, in this particular analysis, proved to be highly ineffective.
-It failed to produce meaningful activations for the majority of the images, and in the cases where it did, the heatmaps were either weak or misplaced.
-This suggests that for this specific model and dataset, Score-CAM may not be the optimal choice for interpreting model decisions.
-The similarity in performance between Grad-CAM and Ablation-CAM suggests they are both robust choices for this type of analysis.
+From the analysis of these ten images, Grad-CAM and Ablation-CAM consistently outperform Score-CAM in generating meaningful and localized visual explanations of the model's predictions.

+Both Grad-CAM and Ablation-CAM reliably focus on semantically important regions of the object, such as the face of animals, structural contours of vehicles, or textures of objects.
+This consistency not only validates the correctness of the predictions but also provides valuable insights even in cases of misclassification—highlighting the features that may have led the model astray.

+In contrast, Score-CAM demonstrates limited effectiveness across this dataset.
+Its heatmaps are frequently weak, spatially off-target, or missing entirely.
+While Score-CAM is known for being gradient-free and theoretically less sensitive to noise, in practice here it fails to produce interpretable or relevant visualizations in most cases.
+Only in isolated examples (e.g., goldfish, racer) does it gives relatively better results.

 ## Task 3 - LIME